Medical College of Georgia: Admissions

 More than 3,100 students have applied for 230 first-year slots.
 Matriculating students entering for 2019-2020 had an average grade point average of 3.80 and MCAT score of 511, in the 82 percentile and well above the national average for students accepted to US medical schools.

+For the 2025 entering class, there were 3,244 applications and only 304 students matriculated.
+That makes the acceptance rate around 9.37%.
+The average GPA for accepted students at this time was 3.84 and the average MCAT score was 513.

 Campuses

 The main campus resides in Augusta, Georgia on the Health Sciences campus of Augusta University.
-All first- and second-year students attend classes at either the Augusta main campus or the University of Georgia Health Science Campus in Athens through the AU/UGA Medical Partnership.
+All first- and second-year students attend classes at either the Augusta main campus or the University of Georgia Health Science Campus in Athens through the AU/UGA Medical Partnership, UGA starting its own medical school in 2024.

 In a student's third and fourth years, a student may choose to study on the main Augusta campus, based at Augusta University Medical Center, or to study at a regional campus for their clinical rotations.
 MCG has four satellite campuses:

 The Southwest campus, in Albany, was the first residential campus opened in 2010.
 It marked the school's first efforts to increase the number of physicians produced in the state of Georgia, a problem the university had vowed to address.

 The Southeast campus in Savannah and Brunswick, opened in 2011 with seven third-year students beginning rotations at two medical centers and hosts nearly 40 students annually.

 The Northwest campus, located in Rome, opened in 2013.
 Students work with the Harbin Clinic, Floyd Medical Center, and Redmond Regional Medical Center, with some classes and training provided on facilities provided by the centers.

-The University of Georgia Health Sciences Campus in Athens is where students were first hosted by the University of Georgia in 2010, aimed at growing the number of excellently prepared physicians the state produces.
+The University of Georgia Health Sciences Campus in Athens is where students were first hosted by the University of Georgia in 2010, while its own medical school was started in 2024, aimed at growing the number of excellently prepared physicians the state produces.